pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   <img property="schema:contentUrl" class="static" alt="Open Access logo" src="open_access.jpg" />
 </div>

-This week is [Open Access Week][oa_week]!
 I have been thinking a lot about open access[^OA-Overview] lately and how it relates to what we are trying to accomplish at Pentandra.
 I want to discuss what open access means to us and how that influences our approach to business and software design.

 During the course of writing what has turned into a treatise, I've had to bring together a broad spectrum of ideas in order to render a complete picture of